 Tom Looney is the former President of Diageo US Spirits & Canada.
 In this position Mr. Looney maintained full responsibility for the growth and development of the company's spirits business in the United States & Canada including brands such as Smirnoff, Crown Royal, Baileys, Johnnie Walker, Captain Morgan, and Ketel One.
 Mr. Looney was also a member of Diageo's North American Executive Team.
 Previously, Mr. Looney held the position of President, Diageo Beer Company overseeing US sales, finance, marketing, and innovation teams.

-Extensive innovation, sales, finance and marketing experience.
+Extensive innovation, sales, finance and marketing experience, especially in the beverage alcohol industry, and risk management.